 How did this happen?
 The staff did not surf suspicious sites online.
 This wasn’t a phishing expedition that tricked an unsuspecting user into revealing a password.
 User access was closely monitored.

-The network was basically a walled garden.
+The network was basically a “walled garden.”
 There was but one opening in the wall that afforded safe passage to incoming traffic — electronic mail!

-The infiltrator was a “trojan horse,” an email package carrying a pixel detonator that triggered a malicious payload.
+The infiltrator in this case was a “trojan horse,” an email package carrying a pixel detonator that triggered a malicious payload.
 By clicking on a counterfeit link to “view image,” a tracking pixel unleashed the download of the offending code.
 The first workstation had been compromised and was ready to spread the virus internally.

 Triage & Diagnosis